FarahBaracat/farahbaracat.github.io/index.md

   <div class="about-item">
     <span class="about-icon">✍🏻</span>
     <span class="about-rule"></span>
-    <p class="about-text">I like writing articles (usually on random or personal topics) and publishing them from time to time on <a href="https://farah-baracat.medium.com/">Medium</a>, but now, you'll find the more recent posts on my <a href="/writing/">Blog</a> page.
+    <p class="about-text">I like <strong>writing articles</strong> (usually on random or personal topics) and publishing them from time to time on <a href="https://farah-baracat.medium.com/">Medium</a>, but now, you'll find the more recent posts on my <a href="/writing/">Blog</a> page.
 During college, I pursued a minor degree in Rhetoric and Composition (because why not) and it made me realize how much I enjoy writing.
-To be fair, now it seems like people are not writing anymore, but I promise everything here is human-made.</p>
+To be fair, now it seems like people are not writing anymore, but <strong>I promise everything here is human-made</strong>.</p>
   </div>
 </div>